On Polynomial Approximations for Privacy-Preserving and Verifiable ReLU Networks

 Numerous works considered privacy-preserving and verifiable inference for deep ReLU neural networks which can benefit from a better polynomial activation function than the square activation function and that is our goal in this work.
 In this section, we briefly review the closely-related works.

 A straightforward approach to deal with the non-polynomial functions while keeping the user's data private is to use an interactive approach such that the user performs these non-polynomial computations as proposed in \cite{barni2006privacy}.
 This interactive approach, however, incurs significant communication and computation costs.
 More importantly, this approach leaks information about the cloud's model.

-In order to avoid such costs, CryptoNets \cite{gilad2016cryptonets} proposed a privacy-preserving inference technique for deep neural networks that keeps the user's data and also the cloud's model confidential.
+In order to avoid such costs, CryptoNets \cite{gilad2016cryptonets} proposed a privacy-preserving inference technique for DNNs that keeps the user's data and also the cloud's model confidential.
 Such neural networks are known as oblivious neural networks (ONNs).
-Specifically, CryptoNets uses leveled homomorphic encryption techniques \cite{bos2013improved}, replaces the ReLU function with the square function and the max-pooling layers with sum-pooling layers.
+Specifically, CryptoNets uses leveled homomorphic encryption techniques \cite{bos2013improved}, replaces the ReLU function with the square function and max-pooling layers with sum-pooling layers.
 The empirical evaluation of CryptoNets resulted in a training accuracy of $99 \%$ on the MNIST dataset using a $5$-layer network, with only two square activation layers.